How to buy the best integrated dishwasher

 So before you install a new dishwasher in your built-in kitchen, it's worth being sure that you're choosing the best one for your home.
 Read on to find out the answers to key questions about integrated dishwashers.

-To find out which machines do an excellent job of cleaning and drying, head straight to our list of Best Buy dishwashers.
+To find out which machines do an excellent job of cleaning and drying, head straight to our list of the best dishwashers.

 How much do I need to spend to get a decent integrated dishwasher?